Large-scale Pre-trained Models are Surprisingly Strong in Incremental Novel Class Discovery

-In this section we describe in detail the two proposed baselines, \ours and \ourspp, for solving the \newsetting task.
-Both the baselines use LsPt models, as backbone, that are general purpose and publicly available.
+In this section we detail the proposed methods, \ours and \ourspp, for solving the \cincd task.
+Both the baselines use PTMs, as backbone, that are general purpose and publicly available.
 Additionally, the \ourspp uses latent feature replay.
-Both the baselines have been designed to preserve stability on the \textit{past} novel classes, while being flexible enough to discover the \textit{current} novel classes.
+The baselines have been designed to preserve stability on the \textit{past} novel classes, while being flexible enough to discover the novel classes in the \textit{current} task.

 \textbf{Self-supervised Training for Discovery.} Starting from a frozen feature extractor $g$, initialized with the weights from DINO~\cite{Caron2021EmergingPI}, we optimize a \textit{self-supervised} clustering objective to directly discover the novel categories at each step.
-In details, first a learnable linear layer $h\tst$ is randomly initialized as the task-specific classifier for the $\classes\tst$ novel classes contained in the unlabelled set $\data\tst$.
-Following the \ncd literature, we assume the number of novel classes $\classes\tst$ at each step is known as \textit{a-priori}.
+In details, first we randomly initialize a learnable linear layer $h\tst$ as the task-specific classifier for the $C\tst$ novel classes contained in the unlabelled set $\data\tst$.
 To learn the task-specific network $f\tst$ for discovery, \ours employs the Sinkhorn-Knopp cross-view pseudo-labeling algorithm~\cite{Caron2020UnsupervisedLO}.
-In details we optimize the following \textit{swapped} prediction problem, where the `code' $\vy_1$ of one view is computed from the representation of another view $\vz_2$, derived from the same image $\vx$, and vice-versa:
+We optimize a \textit{swapped} prediction problem, where the `code' $\vy_1$ of one view is predicted from the representation of another view $\vz_2$, derived from the same image $\vx$ through different image transformations, and vice-versa:

 where $\ell(\cdot, \cdot)$ is the standard cross-entropy loss.
-The codes (or \textit{soft-targets}) $\vy_1$ and $\vy_2$ are obtained by using the \sinkhorn algorithm.
-Note that, we freeze the entire feature extractor $g$ during optimizing $\mathcal{L}_\ours$ as a straightforward way to prevent future forgetting.
+We obtain the codes (or \textit{soft-targets}) $\vy_1$ and $\vy_2$ by using the \sinkhorn algorithm.
+Note that, we freeze the entire feature extractor $g$ during optimizing $\mathcal{L}_\ours$ as a straightforward way to prevent catastrophic forgetting.

 \textbf{Multi-step Class-Incremental Discovery.} Our ultimate goal is to learn a unified mapping function $f\tstoend \colon \X \to \bigcup_{t=1}^{T} \Y\tst$.
 If all the training data are available, an ideal clustering objective for $f\tstoend$ can be achieved by minimizing an adequate loss $\mathcal{L}\tstoend$ at the end of the task sequence: